rtmigo/depz/README.md

 ### They are recursive

 When a project depends on local `mylib`, it means, it also depends on all the dependencies of `mylib`.
-So after scannig `myproject/depz.txt` we will also scan `mylib/depz.txt` to include its dependencies too.
+So after scanning `myproject/depz.txt` we will also scan `mylib/depz.txt` to include its dependencies too.

 ### Paths are relative to the current depz.txt